Skip to content

 The build toys that actually get used

-TLDR: The best build toys are the ones that create a calm space for open ended play.
-A small set of reliable collections goes a long way.
+The best build toys are the ones that create a calm space for open-ended play.
+A small set of reliable collections goes further than a house full of random sets.
 Fewer brands, thoughtful additions and a Huske mat to define the play area make setup easier, play deeper and tidying simpler.

 Most play sessions in our house look the same.
 Someone builds a tower, someone else knocks it down, then the whole thing turns into a prison for a Playmobil pirate who was minding his own business two minutes earlier.
 The details change, but the rhythm does not.
 That rhythm is why I am starting this series with the build category.

-I will be writing about all the main categories we use, build, role play and little people play, gross motor play, miniatures and figures, crafting and making, soft toys and books.
+I will be writing about all the main categories we use: build, role play and little-people play, gross motor play, miniatures and figures, crafting and making, soft toys and books.
 Build comes first because it holds everything else together.
-Our setup is no different to most homes, it's not groundbreaking, but when it comes to this high consumption, gifting focused time of year it might be helpful to be able to articulate your preferences and explain why or suggest brands that just work.
+Our setup is no different from most homes, but when it comes to this high-consumption, gifting-focused time of year it helps to be able to articulate your preferences, explain why, or suggest brands that just work.

-In my experience, the toys that most parents resent are not the ones they chose themselves, but the remnants and sheer volume of stuff the never asked for.
-It sounds ungrateful, but it's a huge mental load when it's the wrong fit.
+In my experience, the toys that most parents resent are not the ones they chose themselves, but the remnants and sheer volume of things they never asked for.
+It sounds ungrateful, but it is a huge mental load when it is the wrong fit.

 Why build toys come first